Gamaliel Cordoba: SAI Philippines and the 2025 INTOSAI Working Group on Public Debt Meeting

+COA named WTO External Auditor

+In April 2026, COA was appointed as the new External Auditor of the World Trade Organization (WTO).
+It's a non-renewable six-year term succeeding France's Cour Des Comptes.
+Its role includes overseeing the audit of WTO's financial statements, pension plan, and operations in line with WTO's financial regulations.

+WTO's Committee on Budget, Finance and Administration (CBFA) said that COA has a proven track record in auditing international organizations, and it will help WTO in reinforcing its financial accountability.

 Fraud audit of Bulacan flood control projects

-In August 2025, Commission on Audit (COA) Chairman Gamaliel Cordoba ordered a fraud audit of flood control projects in Bulacan, citing concerns raised through President Ferdinand Marcos Jr.’s “Sumbong sa Pangulo” initiative.
+In August 2025, Commission on Audit (COA) Chairman Gamaliel Cordoba ordered a fraud audit of flood control projects in Bulacan, citing concerns raised through President Bongbong Marcos's “Sumbong sa Pangulo” initiative.
 The audit, which covers projects implemented by the Department of Public Works and Highways (DPWH), was prompted by reports of anomalies in the province, which accounted for 45 percent of the ₱548 billion worth of flood control projects in Central Luzon since 2022.

 Cordoba directed the Technical Services Office to “designate technical personnel for the immediate conduct of technical inspections of all ongoing and completed flood control projects” in Bulacan from January 1, 2022, to July 31, 2025".
 He directed that priority be given to high-value contracts and verify the physical existence, progress, and compliance of projects through site inspections, geo-tagged photos, and videos.

 In line with this, Cordoba has ordered a performance audit of the Flood Management Masterplan for Metro Manila and Surrounding Areas Project (FRMRP), included in the 2024–2026 Performance Audit Portfolio through Resolution No. 2024-018.
 Implemented by the DPWH with World Bank support, the program covers flood-prone areas in Metro Manila, Bulacan, Rizal, Pampanga, and Cavite through both structural works and community-based measures.
-COA said the review, aligned with national and global development goals, will assess the project’s effectiveness and impact amid rising public concerns.
+COA said the review, aligned with national and global development goals, will assess the project's effectiveness and impact amid rising public concerns.

 In September 2025, at least three government contractors and several Bulacan district engineers were recommended for charges before the Office of the Ombudsman in connection with alleged “ghost” or substandard flood control projects.
 COA Chairman Gamaliel Cordoba and Department of Public Works and Highways (DPWH) Secretary Vince Dizon endorsed the filing of cases against Wawao Builders, St. Timothy Construction Corporation (owned by the Discaya family), and Syms Construction Trading.
 Also included in the complaints were former Bulacan First District Engineer Henry Alcantara, Assistant District Engineer Brice Hernandez, Project Engineer Paul Duya, and Construction Section Chief Jaypee Mendoza.
 The move followed testimonies at a Senate hearing where contractors Sarah and Curlee Discaya claimed they were pressured by corrupt officials to participate in rigged biddings and surrender portions of project funds in exchange for contracts.